Amarantine-xiv/Amas-FF14-Combat-Sim/README.md

 1) incorporates all damage rolls and crit/dh procs on a per-damage-instance basis, and rolls them every time the sim is run (currently you can do 1M simulation runs in a couple seconds),

-2) incorporates everything the ecommunity knows about how damage in FF14 works (AFAIK),
+2) incorporates everything the ecommunity knows about how damage in FF14 works (AFAIK and up-to some features TBD),

 3) handles the simulation of all FF14 job classes in a single notebook/tool- no need to maintain multiple spreadsheets, etc., and